Sexual Assault Program

 It’s Never too Late to Seek Support

-If you are seeking support for an assault that took place in the past, we can provide you with the following services:
+If you are seeking support for an assault that took place in the past, we can provide you with:

 - Non-judgmental support, information, and referrals for victims/survivors who have experience sexual assault at any time in their life

 - Advocacy for all ages during forensic medical exams, law enforcement interviews, and the criminal justice process

 - Individual therapy for women and men ages 13 and up in Clark County

 - Sexual assault support groups for adult women, teen girls, non-offending parents of victims/survivors, and women with Spanish as a first language